 These claims raise many questions about the meaning of terms such as “value”, “great”, “worth”, “world-class”, “out-produce” and “productive”.
 That’s before you get to questions about the evidence on which such claims are based.
 10,000 times more valuable?
 33 times?
 12 times?

 I was unable to track down any studies supporting these claims.
 However, Laurent Bossavit has persevered with the pursuit of similar claims about programmer productivity in his book The Leprechauns of Software Engineering“.
-Laurent’s conclusion is that such claims are usually either anecdotal or unsubstantiated claims that were made in secondary sources.
+Laurent’s conclusion is that such claims are usually either anecdotal or unsubstantiated assertions that were made in secondary sources.
 In the few genuine studies the evidence offered invariably failed to support the claim about huge variations in programmer productivity.

 The War for Talent